tap349/tap349.github.io/_posts/2019-02-08-appsignal-metrics.md

 during some amount of time (most likely 1 minute) and only then are they sent to AppSignal.

-=> all metric values are collected during this time frame (1 minute) and then final value is sent to AppSignal - it depends on metric type how this final value is obtained:
+metric values are collected during this time frame (~1 minute) and then final value (or values) is sent to AppSignal - it depends on metric type what value is eventually persisted if helper is called multiple times:

 - gauge: the latest value
-- measurement: sum of calls and mean value (2 values)
+- measurement: call count and average value
-- counter: sum of values
+- counter: sum of counter values

-measurement metric creates 2 metrics with `_count` and `_mean` suffixes -
-that is why 2 values are sent.

-examples:
+for measurement metric both values are persisted - it creates 2 metric fields (`COUNT` and `MEAN`) for them accordingly (4 metric fields in all).

+### display

+metric type also determines what values are used for current display time frame in web UI - the same rules apply as when collecting metrics but now these rules apply to persisted values (not the values passed to helpers).

+### examples

 - gauge: database size
 - measurement: RPM and average response time